This website provides information for general purposes only.Read our full disclaimer

 But investors should not assume every fund requires exactly the same payment path.
 Some structures may allow payment through a different route if the bank, fund manager and lawyer accept it.

-The practical rule is simple: confirm the payment route in writing before moving money.
+The practical rule is simple: confirm the payment route, account holder requirements, beneficiary details and evidence pack in writing before moving money.

 Bank onboarding checklist